-Thurber House hosts events with bestselling authors, writing classes, literary picnics on the lawn and education camps and classes for children in preschool through high school.
-Other programs include the John E. Nance Writer-in-Residence Program, the Children’s Writer-in-Residence Program and the Thurber Prize for American Humor - the highest recognition of humor writing in the country.
+Thurber House hosts events with bestselling authors, writing classes, literary picnics on the lawn, and education camps and classes for children in preschool through high school.
+Other programs include the John E. Nance Writer-in-Residence Program, the Children’s Writer-in-Residence Program, and the Thurber Prize for American Humor — one of the highest recognitions of humor writing in the United States.

-Thurber House is open for tours daily (excludes major holidays).
-Self-guided tours are free, and guided tours are available on Sundays.
-Be sure to visit our historical marker, dog garden, and unicorn in the garden!
+Thurber House is open for free self-guided tours on Tuesdays, Thursdays, Saturdays, and Sundays from 1:00–4:00 pm.
+Guided tours are also available on Sundays from 1:00–4:00 pm.
+Be sure to visit our historical marker, the dog garden, and the unicorn in the garden!